In its culture assessments next year, will the FCA be defining psychological

 About the experts

-Jonathan Davidson is executive director of retail supervision and authorisations at the FCA.
+Jonathan Davidson is a senior adviser on sustainability and climate change at the FCA.
+At the time we spoke to him, he was executive director of retail supervision and authorisations at the FCA.

 Dr Roger Miles is an expert in the field of behavioural risk and faculty lead at the UK Finance Conduct and Culture Academy.